apache/cordova-discuss/proposals/ios-whitelist-removal.md

 This simplifies things in that we rely solely on iOS to handle security functionality -- Apple is a far better expert than us to handle these things.

-Developers still have to specify `<access>` tags to whitelist domains when they are whitelisted to in the `CSP` however.
+Developers still have to specify `<access>` tags to whitelist domains when they are whitelisted to in the `CSP` however, but this only applies to `iOS 9` and above. `<access>` tags are converted to `ATS` directives in the app's `Info.plist` by the `cordova-cli` and this functionality is only applicable for `iOS 9` and above.
+For `iOS 8` and below, the `<access>` tags have no effect.
+Thus, the adoption of this proposal basically removes all whitelist functionality for iOS versions 8 and below.

 An automatic `CSP to <access> tag` parser was proposed (through `cordova-lib` ios parser) -- this could work but at an expense of backwards-compatibility.

-Note however that adoption of this proposal basically removes all whitelist functionality for iOS versions 8 and below.